rottitime/frontend-test/README.md

 - Make your coding clean for your fellow developers
 - Show your preference between Typescript or Javascript
 - Have you 'tested' your code?
+- Optimise your website for speed.
+Mobile users may not have a fast connection

 ## Submitting your test